MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Cluster-Operating-System-Rolling-Upgrade.md

         ![Screencap showing the results of running the Get-ClusterNode cmdlet](media/Cluster-Operating-System-Rolling-Upgrade/Cluster_RollingUpgrade_GetClusterNode.png)
         **Figure 7: Determining node status using Get-ClusterNode cmdlet**

     5. If you are running Cluster Aware Updates (CAU), verify if CAU is currently running by using the **Cluster-Aware Updating** UI, or the [`Get-CauRun`](/powershell/module/clusterawareupdating/Get-CauRun) cmdlet (see Figure 8).
-Stop CAU using the [`Disable-CauClusterRole`](/powershell/module/clusterawareupdating/Disable-CauClusterRole) cmdlet (see Figure 9) to prevent any nodes from being paused and drained by CAU during the Cluster operating system rolling upgrade process.
+Stop CAU using the [`Disable-CauClusterRole`](/powershell/module/clusterawareupdating/Disable-CauClusterRole) cmdlet (see Figure 9) to prevent any nodes from being paused and drained by CAU during the Cluster Operating System Rolling Upgrade process.

         ![Screencap showing the output of the Get-CauRun cmdlet](media/Cluster-Operating-System-Rolling-Upgrade/Cluster_RollingUpgrade_GetCAU.png)
         **Figure 8: Using the [`Get-CauRun`](/powershell/module/clusterawareupdating/Get-CauRun) cmdlet to determine if Cluster Aware Updates is running on the cluster**